Exactly Who to Invite to Your Wedding, According to a Planner

 Acquaintances

 Acquaintances like social media contacts, former colleagues, neighbors you don't know well, etc. don't make the guest list.
 Of course if you're having a huge, no-holds-barred wedding and inviting everyone you've ever met (and have the budget for it!), you may want to include them.
+Likewise, you might decide to invite your officiant to the reception.

 Plus-Ones